Creatiwity/witycms-doc/contact.md

 The list contains all emails send since the contact form exist.
 It gives you a rapid view of:

-* "From": email address of the person who sent an email
+* "From": Email address of the person who sent an email
-* "Subject": title and content
+* "Subject": Title and content
-* "Date": when the email was send.
+* "Date": Date of expedition.

 ![](contact-01.jpg)
 ## Reading pop-up